thomashoneyman/purescript-halogen-formless/README.md

 - [Source code for examples](./example)
 - [Migration of Real World Halogen from Formless 2 to Formless 3](https://github.com/thomashoneyman/purescript-halogen-realworld/pull/102)

-⚠️ You are looking at the pre-release for Formless 3, which is not in the package sets.
-Please use the [v2.2.0](https://github.com/thomashoneyman/purescript-halogen-formless/tree/v2.2.0) tag if you are using Formless 2. ⚠️

 ## Installation

 Install Formless with Spago: